WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10248-Analyze-hangs-with-Instruments.md

 Given that every update to a UI element needs some time on the main thread, and we want these updates to happen within 100 ms to feel real.
 Ideally, **no work on the main thread should take longer than 100 ms**.
 If you can be faster, even better.
 Long-running work on the main thread can also cause hitches.

-# Profiling you app on Xcode
+# Profiling your app on Xcode

 ![][5]